Bhargavi84/Explore-Ireland-MS2/README.md

 ## Testing
 ___
  This website has been tested by sharing it with family members and friends.
 The Feedback of the website was Simple and yet very informative and user-interactive easily conveys the purpose of the website.
 This Website has been loaded  in the multiple devices at the same time and without any errors / issues the website has been loaded.
 The card and carousel images were slightly resized and compressed to improve the loading speed of the website.
- * The below snapshot is an observation / feedback from one of the friend.
-This will be featured and implemented in my future projects.
+ * The below snapshot is an observation / feedback from one of the friends.
+This will be featured and implemented in future milestone projects.
  ![plot](assets/images/feedback.jpg)

 ### Performance Monitoring